yeapjs/yeap/README.md

 ## How to use

+## /!\ THE FOLLOWING DOCUMENTATION IS NOT UP TO DATE

 Yeap use the jsx, and the reactivity system.
 The reactivity system is based on the function `createReactor`.